Ju Wenjun: Career

 Ju earned the biggest win of her career in the fifth round of the Tata Steel Chess Tournament 2024, defeating then world number 6 Alireza Firouzja.
-She also drew World Champion Ding Liren in the final round, and eventually finished the tournament in 10th with 4½/13 (+1−5=7), gaining 9.7 rating points.
+She also drew the reigning World Champion Ding Liren in the final round, and eventually finished the tournament in 10th with 4½/13 (+1−5=7), gaining 9.7 rating points.
 In December 2024 she won the Women's World Blitz Chess Championship.

-FIDE championship

-Ju Wenjun won FIDE Women's Grand Prix 2015–16.
-This qualified her for a match for the Women's World Chess Championship 2017 against incumbent champion Tan Zhongyi.
-Ju won the match with a score of 5½–4½ in May 2018, becoming the Women's World Chess Champion.

-The next Women's World Chess Championship was decided by a 64-player knockout tournament.
-Ju won the tournament, which was held in November 2018, retaining her title.
-Since then, she has defended her title in matches three times: first against Aleksandra Goryachkina in the Women's World Chess Championship 2020 (6–6; 2½–1½ in tiebreaks), then against Lei Tingjie in the Women's World Chess Championship 2023 (6½–5½), and most recently in the Women's World Chess Championship 2025 (6½–2½) against Tan Zhongyi.

 Team events

 Ju Wenjun has played for the Chinese national women's team since 2008.
-Her team has won the gold medal in the 42nd Chess Olympiad in 2016, Women's World Team Chess Championship in 2009 and 2011, Women's Asian Nations Chess Cup in 2012, 2014 and 2016, gold medal in the Olympiad at 2018, and 2010 Asian Games.
+Her team has won the gold medal in the 42nd Chess Olympiad (in 2016 and 2018), Women's World Team Chess Championship (2009 and 2011), Women's Asian Nations Chess Cup (2012, 2014 and 2016), and 2010 Asian Games.
+She was part of the Dragon Chilling team that won double gold at World Rapid and Blitz Team Chess Championships 2026.

+She plays for the Shanghai chess club in the China Chess League (CCL).
 In 2013, she won the silver medal with team Shanghai in the Asian Cities Chess Championship in Dubai.

-She plays for the Shanghai chess club in the China Chess League (CCL).
+Playing style

+With five Women's World Championship titles, she is regarded as one of the most accomplished female players.